eastmaels/steemblog.github.io/_posts/account/deanliu/2018-04-13_eos-the-decentralized-operating-system.md

 - - -

-This page is synchronized from the post: [EOS - The Decentralized Operating System.](https://steemit.com/@deanliu/eos-the-decentralized-operating-system)
+This page is synchronized from the post: ['EOS - The Decentralized Operating System.'](https://steemit.com/@deanliu/eos-the-decentralized-operating-system)